Most Popular Python Coding Questions & Answers

 print(is_prime(7)) # Output: True

-Problem: Write a function that returns the first N numbers in the Fibonacci sequence.
+Problem: Return a list of the first N numbers in the Fibonacci sequence.

 def fibonacci(n):